You are physically there.

 You can be physically close and mentally available at the same time.

-These eight systems are what stood between my nine years of failure and the sustainable business I run now.
+These eight systems are what stood between my years of failure and the sustainable business I run now.

 But they will remember the times you showed up.